 Fracture reduction treatment has evolved from its earlier days and now includes many modalities.
-This article describes basic terms of fracture reduction and fixation.
+This article describes the basic terms of reduction and fixation.

 Closed reduction of the fracture means reducing the fracture fragments into acceptable anatomical position.
 After reduction has been achieved by manipulation and maneuvers, the alignment is generally maintained by plaster cast or implant.

 This means the fracture fragments are surgically opened, accessed and reduced.
 This opens the fracture hematoma and therefore term open is used for this kind of reduction.

 It is a type of fracture fixation where the fragments are fixed by a gadget that is buried beneath the soft tissues and is not visible externally.
 Plating is a type of internal fixation.

 In this kind of fixation, the fixing gadget is outside the soft tissue envelope and is visible to the naked eye.
 A tubular external fixator or Ilizarov external fixator is a type of external fixator.

 Open Reduction and Internal Fixation